drand/website/docs/blog/2023-04-24-randomness-summit.md

 For those who couldn't make it on the day (in person or online), we have compiled a youtube playlist of all the talks that can be found [here](https://www.youtube.com/watch?v=U4bEewhZIus&list=PLhuBigpl7lqtE883Z3I6FCrtjmVOJ7A9c).
 Also, the slide decks are available for download on IPFS: [Qmd8Hbj31yXq6MDptaiez5JiRiG3vyU672oYTFfaV31NZL](https://ipfs.io/ipfs/Qmd8Hbj31yXq6MDptaiez5JiRiG3vyU672oYTFfaV31NZL)

 It's still too early to release any details of a possible Randomness Summit 2024, but a big thank you to everyone who came along and we look forward to seeing you (and others!) at future events!
+Make sure to monitor this blog for announcements of future Randomness Summits, as well as events where the drand team will be present at.

+You can [join our drand Slack Workspace (opens new window)](https://join.slack.com/t/drandworkspace/shared_invite/zt-19u4rf6if-bf7lxIvF2zYn4~TrBwfkiA) to discuss drand and randomness-related topics, or share with us your cool use cases for it.
+You can also follow us on our [newly created @drand_loe Twitter account (opens new window)](https://twitter.com/drand_loe) to stay tuned with the latest news from the drand team.